sssvmk/Proxy/README.md

-# GSK Gemini Proxy v2
+#  Gemini Proxy v2

 ## Project Overview
-GSK Gemini Proxy v2 (`proxy_v2`) is a robust, production-grade reverse proxy built with Flask.
-It serves as an intelligent intermediary between API clients (both OpenAI-compatible and native Gemini clients) and the GSK Kong API Gateway.
-It translates requests dynamically, handles OAuth2 authentication, orchestrates complex multi-turn state (such as tool-calling logic and thought signature injection), and enforces strict security protocols to comply with GSK VPC Service Controls.
+ Gemini Proxy v2 (`proxy_v2`) is a robust, production-grade reverse proxy built with Flask.
+It serves as an intelligent intermediary between API clients (both OpenAI-compatible and native Gemini clients) and the  Kong API Gateway.
+It translates requests dynamically, handles OAuth2 authentication, orchestrates complex multi-turn state (such as tool-calling logic and thought signature injection), and enforces strict security protocols to comply with  VPC Service Controls.

 ## Architecture/Layers
 The proxy follows a strict, traceable 7-layer architecture: